ptmt/ptmt.github.com/_posts/2015-01-26-facebook-flow-on-server-and-client.md

 Executing this code through Node or a browser obviously produces `Uncaught TypeError: Cannot read property 'length' of null`.
 Could it be caught at compile time rather than runtime?
 You could try checking the same code with the very useful [jshint.com](http://jshint.com/), and seeing if it gives no warnings.
 [TypeScript Playground](http://www.typescriptlang.org/Playground) also couldn't find this error.

 This is where Flow takes the stage.
-It’s no surprise, then, that we've got two related errors when run our first “flow check”:
+It’s no surprise, then, that we've got two related errors when running our first “flow check”:

 ```bash
 > flow init